Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson4/README.md

    # For MacOS or Ubuntu
    code ~/.iot-hub-getting-started/config-azure.json
    ```
+4. **`gulp run`** - Configure and run the BLE sample application.
+This application will exit in 40 seconds.
-5. **`gulp read --iot-hub`** - this reads IoT Hub messages that have just been sent from SensorTag.
+   **`gulp run --iot-hub`** - Run the BLE sample application and read IoT Hub messages that have just been sent from SensorTag.
-   **`gulp read --table-storage`** - this reads IoT Hub messages that have been persisted in Azure Table storage.
+   **`gulp read --table-storage`** - Run the BLE sample application and read IoT Hub messages that have been persisted in Azure Table storage.